Axway/amplify-central/content/en/docs/get_actionable_insights/business_insights.md

 You can filter by environments, APIs, apps, methods, status codes, and a pre-configured time range or customize your own.

-The total number of items displayed below the filters are based on the configuration of agents and my not represent maximum 10% of transactions.
+The total number of items displayed below the filters are based on the configuration of agents and may not represent maximum 10% of transactions.
 Each individual item provides the following data:

 * Status
 * Method